Using the Johari Window model in 4 steps to improve relationships & communication

 What is a Johari window?

 Although it’s over 65 years old, the Johari Window Model is still used widely today by managers looking for a group learning tool.
 Divided into four panes, the window looks at four areas of human interaction: open, blind, hidden and unknown.
-This approach delivers a 360-degree feedback evaluation enabling the individual and the wider group to understand their strengths, weaknesses, blind spots and difference in perception.
+This approach delivers a 360-degree feedback evaluation enabling the individual and the wider group to understand their strengths, weaknesses, blind spots and differences in perception.

 The Johari model can help build understanding around the soft skills that modern managers desire such as: